-UNBC's First Nations Centre is launching Nenachalhuya - The Cedar Plank Project as a way to honour and give thanks to the First Nations communities that we serve.
-This project has Cree/Dakelh artist Clayton Gauthier working on campus two days a week in order to produce 32 carvings on cedar planks that will surround the walls of Lhuhuhwhezdel: The Gathering Place.
+UNBC's First Nations Centre has launched Nenachalhuya - The Cedar Plank Project as a way to honour and give thanks to the First Nations communities that we serve.
+This project has Cree/Dakelh artist Clayton Gauthier working to produce 32 carvings on cedar planks that will surround the walls of Lhuhuhwhezdel: The Gathering Place.

 The artwork on each panel has been submitted by our various and diverse northern BC First Nation communities, which they have chosen to reflect their community and their students.